MikeRosends/TCP-GroupChatServer/README.md

 # TCP-GroupChatServer

-A basic groupchat server where it registers your username for the session
+Host your groupchat server where clients can join and choose a username for the session